‘Sustainability’ for Chicory Chai translates through choices we make in various areas : production, sourcing, packaging and collaborations.

 Our approach towards ‘beauty’

 Footprint of numerous handcrafted processes in making of a piece, gives it an array of unique aesthetics.
-The raw edges, marks, solders and dents are our signature and absolute guarantee of the jewellery being handcrafted.
+The raw edges, marks, solders and dents are our signature and absolute guarantee of the jewelry being handcrafted.
 For us, these are anything but ‘imperfections’, especially as we question the general norms of beauty.
-We do not promote perfection.
-And definitely not ‘bling’.

 Controlled consumption of bio-energy